top of page

 ACT Exercise: Thoughts as Traffic

-The Bust Street Metaphor Imagine you’re sitting in a room—at home or at work—doing something important to you.
+The Busy Street Metaphor Imagine you’re sitting in a room—at home or at work—doing something important to you.
 Maybe you’re working, resting, or spending time with someone you care about.
 Outside your window is a busy street.
 Cars rush past constantly.
 Sometimes you barely notice them.
 Other times the screeching brakes, revving engines, and honking horns are impossible to ignore.
 Now imagine that these cars represent your thoughts .
 Some thoughts are just background noise.
 Ot

 Wylie Shipman